 Oil and Natural Gas Production, Processing, and Storage

-The Greenhouse Gas Emission Standards for Crude Oil and Natural Gas Facilities, or the Oil and Gas Regulation, is designed to reduce methane emissions from oil and gas production, processing, storage, and transmission compressor stations, which accounts for four percent of methane emissions in California.
+The Greenhouse Gas Emission Standards for Crude Oil and Natural Gas Facilities, or the Oil and Gas Regulation, is designed to reduce methane emissions from oil and gas production, processing, storage, and transmission compressor stations, which account for four percent of methane emissions in California.
 Regulated entities are required to take actions to limit intentional (vented) and unintentional (leaked or fugitive) emissions from equipment and operations.

 The provisions of the regulation are:

 - Collection and use (or destruction) of methane and associated gases from uncontrolled oil and water separators and storage tanks with emissions above a set methane standard;